Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Students, visitors, Canadians working temporarily from another province, and temporary foreign workers under the Seasonal Agricultural Worker Program can't get a driver's licence because they do not live in Alberta permanently.
 However, they may be able to continue using a driver’s licence from their home province or country.

-Visitors from another country
+Visitors from another jurisdiction

-If you are visiting Alberta with a valid driver’s licence (equal to or higher than a Class 5) from your home country, you may drive a standard passenger vehicle in Alberta for up to 1 year.
+If you are visiting Alberta with a valid driver’s licence (equal to or higher than a Class 5) from your home jurisdiction, you may drive a standard passenger vehicle in Alberta for up to 1 year.

 Canadians from another province

 Canadians working temporarily in Alberta can drive using your provincial driver’s licence if you continue to live in your home province for more than 6 months each year.

 Students can continue using your licence from your home province or territory if you are:

 - studying in Alberta at an accredited educational institution, or